chenmc1996/chenmc1996.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Assistant Professor in the School of Computer Science and Technology at Nanjing University of Posts and Telecommunications.
+I am currently an Associate Professor in the School of Computer Science and Technology at Nanjing University of Posts and Telecommunications.
 I earned my Ph.D. in Computer Science and Technology from Nanjing University.

 My research focuses on deep learning under imperfect data and in open-environments, particularly in areas such as **learning with noisy labels** and **distribution shift**.
 I welcome collaboration and inquiries and am passionate about academic exchange.
 I look forward to working with scholars and researchers from diverse fields to explore new research directions together.